byteford/homeauto/Readme.md

 `If not running on linux inside the build.sh linux_amd64 need to change to your system `

-- run `sh build.sh NAME 0.0.1`
+- run `sh build.sh NAME 0.0.1` remember to change `NAME` to your panda name
-  - This with compile the provider and save it to go build -o ~/.terraform.d/plugins/github.com/NAME/homeauto/0.0.1/darwin_amd64/
+  - This with compile the provider and save it to go build -o ~/.terraform.d/plugins/github.com/NAME/homeauto/0.0.1/linux_amd64/terraform-provider-homeauto_v0.0.1
   - The script will then run terraform plan and terraform apply
   - We get errors about use not doing anything with the `bearer_token` variable but it works other than that
-- Go in to `main.tf` and set with provider up remeber to change `NAME`
+- Go in to `main.tf` and set with provider up remember to change `NAME`

 ```HCL
 terraform {